Lincoln Vita Coalition

 VITA History and Purpose

-If you need to get your taxes done, click the tab above to get connected with VITA.
-Also, consider volunteering with VITA and becoming a part of a change bigger than yourself.
+If you need to file your taxes, click the tab above to get connected with VITA.
+Also consider volunteering with VITA and join a community of volunteers committed to serving Lincoln.